 - Scheduling for Project Success

-- Budget Development and Procurement Planning
+- Budget Development & Procurement Planning

-- Project Monitoring and Control
+- Project Monitoring & Control

-- Quality Planning and Control
+- Quality Planning & Control

-- Project Integration and Business Requirements
+- Project Integration with Business Requirements

 Is this course right for me?
 Yes if you're...

 - A professional who manages timelines or budgets

 - A project manager in need of formal training